CatherineZM/CookPad/README.md

   * **Like or dislike** the recipe by clicking on the favourite icon
   * **add a recipe to "My Collection"** by clicking on the collection icon
   * **View a particular recipe** by cliking on the recipe image
-  * on the top recipes panels to check the top recipes, click the favourite icons to give a like and click on the name of the recipe to view the recipe
+  * On the top recipes panels to check the top recipes, click the favourite icons to give a like and click on the name of the recipe to view the recipe
   * You can also check the details about the top recipes by clicking on the images below the "top recipes" table
-  * use the next and previous arrow on the slide show to switch between recipes
+  * Use the next and previous arrow on the slide show to switch between recipes

 4. Click on "My Profile" on the navgation bar.
 On this page, you can:
   * **View your own profile, your recipes, and your collection**.